dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

+## UPDATES: BENCHMARKING: part 10: main() process and process pooling orchestration level logging infra

+This has the main() level logging infra for process level and process pooling orchestration level data.
+This is not per process and thread logging.
+See part 8 below for that.

-## UPDATES: BENCHMARKING: part 9: exponential backoff on the authorize_security_group_ingresss
+## UPDATES: BENCHMARKING: part 9: exponential backoff on the authorize_security_group_ingress

 Hitting the AWS API limit on the calls to this function with parallel desired_count of 45 on the processes.
 Wrap the authorize_security_group_ingress in a wrapper function with exponential backoff retry_with_backoff.